wkorando/sip-of-java/007-string-enhancements/script.md

 I've been there too

-Java has continued adding new convenience methods to String to help untangle those knots
+Java has continued adding new convenience methods to String, let's take a look at a few of them, to help untangle those knots

 isBlank, added in Java 11, fills the common need to check if a String only contains whitespace characters